Print friendly version

 Vision and Annual Strategy

-The vision is to care for the vulnerable children in the Kaniki community that are connected to the Baptist Church there.
+The vision is to care for the vulnerable in the Kaniki community through farming training, business loans, and the discipleship programmes.

 Personal Testimony